Health Risks of Radon

-Radon is the leading cause of lung cancer among non-smokers - killing over 21,000 Americans each year.
-Radon is only linked to specific cancers, not to any other disease.
+Radon is the leading cause of lung cancer among non-smokers - killing over 20,000 Americans each year.

 • Your chance of surviving breast cancer is 88%